Chapter 12:

 Debuu shifted nervously, its wings buzzing.
 Its eyes glanced at the door.

-“You're dealing in matters you can't even conceive of.” it said in a hush, low voice.
-“If you knew what the box you're trying to open really contains, you'd just leave it be.”
+“You're dealing in matters you can't even conceive of,” it said in a hushed, hurried voice.
+“If you knew what the box you're trying to open really contains, you would just leave it be.”

-The guardian's typical toy commercial tone, saccharine and overly excited, was nowhere to be found.
-It seemed like they had accessed a new frequency.
+The guardian's typical toy commercial tone, high-pitched, saccharine, and overly excited, was nowhere to be found.
+It was as if they had accessed a new frequency.

 “Then help us understand!” retorted Lu.